ai.txt

 A proposed Internet Engineering Task Force standard for AI preference signaling.
 Aims to create a standardized, extensible format for expressing AI-related permissions across the internet.

 An organization that manages rights on behalf of multiple creators, negotiating licenses and distributing payments.
-Examples include ASCAP for music and new AI-focused collectives like Fairly Trained.
+Examples include ASCAP for music and newer publisher or creator collectives negotiating AI-related uses.

 A consent model where explicit permission is required before content can be used.
 More protective than opt-out but harder to scale.
 Some licensing collectives operate on opt-in basis.